rheiland/xml2jupyter/paper/paper.md

 the Extensible Markup Language (XML), and Jupyter widgets.
 Widgets are automatically generated from the XML file and these can, optionally, be incorporated into a larger GUI for a simulation package.
-Users modify parameter values via the widgets and the values are written to the XML configuration file. xml2jupyter has been tested using PhysiCell [@PhysiCell:2018], an open source, agent-based simulator for biology, and is being used by students for classroom and research projects.
+Users modify parameter values via the widgets and the values are written to the XML configuration file which is input to the simulation's command-line interface. xml2jupyter has been tested using PhysiCell [@PhysiCell:2018], an open source, agent-based simulator for biology, and is being used by students for classroom and research projects.
 In addition, we use xml2jupyter to help create Jupyter GUIs for PhysiCell-related applications running on nanoHUB [@nanoHUB_2013].